MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/MinecraftDimensionTypes.md

 ### **nether**
 `static read-only nether = "minecraft:nether";`

 The Nether is a collection of biomes separate from the Overworld, including Soul Sand Valleys and Crimson forests.
 Nether fortresses contain exclusive resources.
-Mobs such as blaze, hoglins, piglins, and ghasts congregate here.
+Mobs such as Blaze, Hoglins, Piglins, and Ghasts congregate here.

 Type: *string*